ivaylopg/MixedRealityStudio/README.md

     * Using AR/VR as tools for the "Generalist"

-### Session 20 - 04/09/18 (Monday)
+### Session 21 - 04/11/18 (Wednesday)
 * Final project pitches and individual meetings

-### Session 21 - 04/11/18 (Wednesday)
-* Available resources: HoloToolkit
-    * Don't re-invent the wheel
-* Building to Hololens
-    * Using Unity files from "mini" project
-    * Using the Microsoft MixedReality Toolkit for Unity
-    * Previewing to a device over the network

 ### Session 22 - 04/16/18 (Monday)